chaosleaguewiki/chaosleaguewiki.github.io/CONTRIBUTING.md

 - YAML frontmatter containing a `description` property, holding the first line of the page content (without any markdown formatting).
 - A H1 header as the very first line after the YAML frontmatter
     - Only exception is when there is a YouTube or Twitch variant of this game in which case the [`{{ game.yt_variant(path) }}`][game.yt_version] or [`{{ game.twitch_version(path) }}`][game.twitch_version] would come first after the YAML frontmatter and before the H1 header.
 - The [`{{ game.info(...) }}`][game.info] macro containing information about this game.
     - Note: This macro is designed for Gen 3 minigames.
 Old game pages, namely youtube versions, may not work with this macro and require manual implementation of the info box.
 Check an existing page for the design.
 - The page content itself, including a `Gameplay` H2 header explaining the game mechanics.
 - The [`{{ game.history(...) }}`][game.history] macro containing the changes to the game, including its initial addition to Chaos League.

-If the game is not released yet, you are also required to add a `--8<-- "unreleased.md"` right after the H1 header to insert a banner informing about the displayed content not being released yet and any info most likely being inaccurate or outdated.
+Should there not be enough infor for the tile yet (i.e. due to the tile not being live yet) will you need to add a `--8<-- "wip.md"` after the H1 header to insert a notice about the page being Work in Progress and not yet complete or up-to-date.

 Here is a complete example using a fictional game named `Example`:
 ```markdown